Advancing Racial Equity

 - In 2020 in keeping with our goal to increase the yield of African-American students admitted to the University, we dedicated 100 President’s Award Program (PAP) scholarships to a program named “PAP-Sukuma”.
-The Sukuma scholars are selected using the same rigorous criteria used for selection of all PAP students.
-These four year awards provide $5,000 per year to defray the cost of tuition and fees.
+The Sukuma scholars are selected using the same rigorous criteria used for the selection of all PAP students.
+These four-year awards provide $5,000 per year to defray the cost of tuition and fees.
 The award is stackable with other need and merit based aid.
 Students participate in programming that is designed to thoughtfully integrate them into the UIC experience and provide them additional opportunities outside of the classroom.
 We plan to award 100 more Sukuma grants to students starting in Fall 2021.

 Advancing Faculty and Staff Inclusive Excellence